Application Process FAQs

 Dates are meant to give a general idea of the grant cycle timeline and are subject to change at any time without notice.

-Applications Accepted Online: Grants open on or about on April 15 and always close on June 1
+Applications Accepted Online: Grants open on or about on April 17 and close on June 11

 Processing and Histiocytosis Association Board Secondary Review Session: September – Early December